OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 iii) Exhibition Copy Shipment: The film must be shipped prepaid, insured, and properly packaged.
 The Festival does not assume liability for damage to prints due to improper packaging or other reasons.
 All films while in our possession will be insured against loss and damage while participating in the event.
 The Festival will provide return shipping.
 If requested, the Festival may ship the exhibition material to another festival, decided on a case-by-case basis.

-vii) Screenings will take place at official festival venues, including, but not limited to: St. Anthony Main Theatre, Uptown Theater, Metropolitan State University
+vii) Screenings will take place at official festival venues, including, but not limited to: St. Anthony Main Theatre, Uptown Theater, Metropolitan State University, Capri Theater, Wehrenberg Rochester Galaxy 14 Cinema

-Submission notifications will be sent on or around February 24, 2017.
+Notifications regarding acceptance and non-acceptance of submissions will be sent on or around February 23, 2018.

 TERMS AND CONDITIONS